GlobalMilitary.net Open-source military intelligence Updated daily

 How does Eritrea's navy rank globally?

-Eritrean Navy ranks #56 out of 70 navies worldwide based on the Global Navy Index, which measures overall naval capability considering fleet composition and combat effectiveness.
+Eritrean Navy ranks #75 out of 80 navies worldwide based on the SEAS Index (Sea Equipment Aggregate Strength), which measures overall naval capability considering fleet composition and combat effectiveness.

 Does Eritrea have submarines?